nuuuwan/news_lk3_data/README.md

 *2024-03-17 18:45:00* · [`adaderanalk`](https://www.adaderana.lk/news/98015/deputy-controller-of-immigration-and-ex-dy-controller-arrested-for-providing-passports-to-underworld-figures) · `en`

-A Deputy Controller of Immigration & Emigration and a former Deputy Controller have been arrested by the CID for providing passports based on false information to underworld figures Nuresh Supun Dayaratne alias Hinatiyana Mahesh and Shan Arosh Liyanage alias Mathugama Shan, police said.
+A Deputy Controller of Immigration & Emigration and a former Deputy Controller have been arrested by the CID for providing passports based on false information to underworld figures Nuresh Supun Dayaratne alias “Heenatiyana Mahesh” and Shan Arosh Liyanage alias “Mathugama Shan”, police said today.

-◼️
+One of the two arrested suspects is to be produced before the Vavuniya Magistrate’s Court and the other suspect before the Kaduwela Magistrate’s Court.

+The suspects have been arrested based on an investigation conducted under the supervision of the DIG in charge of the Criminal Investigation Department (CID), Rohan Premaratne.

+Investigations have uncovered that the suspect, a Deputy Controller of the Immigration and Emigration Department, had provided Nuresh Supun Dayaratne alias “Heenatiyana Mahesh” with a fake passport prepared under a false name.

+...

 [Data](articles/9a250165.json)